phproberto/joomla-flysystem/README.md

 ### Supported adapters.

-All the [official adapters](https://github.com/thephpleague/flysystem#adapters) are supported but system is shipped with specific wrappers for most commonly used adapters:
+All the [official adapters](https://github.com/thephpleague/flysystem#adapters) are supported but this library provides specific wrappers for most commonly used adapters.
+Using this specific adapters allows joomla plugins to connect when an adapter or filesystem is loaded to allow customisations.

+Available wrappers:

 * [AWS S3 v3](./src/Adapter/AwsS3.php).
 Load files stored in AWS S3.
 * [Azure](./src/Adapter/Azure.php).
 Load files stored in Azure.